JosephMatatyaou/KDVS-Library-Site-Scraping-and-Cross-Reference/README.md

 Previously, this process required manually cross-referencing Spinitron’s tracked plays with our physical library records, a tedious and time-consuming task.
 Now, with this new automated solution, cross-referencing is entirely streamlined, saving significant time and effort while ensuring accuracy in our chart reporting.

-This repository contains the two python files and two corresponding packaged dmg files that run the library site scraping and the cross reference.
+This repository contains the two python files that run the library site scraping and the cross reference.
 ---

 ## Contents